About Kai-Fella

 Our Story

-Words from the Founder, Claire Eardley
+Words from our Founder, Claire Eardley

 I am the mother of three boys and a local East Fremantle mum, and I am always moved by the community support for Kai-Fella.
 Kai was my middle son and the Kai-Fella story begins when we lost Kai to suicide on 26 July 2016.